 Plainfield is accessible by both I-70 and the National Road -- also known as U.S. 40 -- and it's right next door to the Indianapolis International Airport and boasts the county's largest cluster of hotels.

-Visitors to Plainfield will enjoy the large outdoor shopping mall called The Shops at Perry Crossing, the historic Oasis Diner, the popular Chateau Thomas Winery and many other locally-owned shops and establishments.
+Visitors to Plainfield will enjoy the large outdoor shopping mall called The Shops at Perry Crossing, the historic Oasis Diner, the popular Country Heritage Winery and many other locally-owned shops and establishments.

 Plainfield is also renowned for its parks system that includes Hummel Park, Swinford Park, Friendship Gardens (a popular site for weddings), Franklin Park, Splash Island Family Waterpark (indoor and outdoor), the Richard A. Carlucci Recreation and Aquatic Center and a fantastic trail system that winds throughout the town.
 Additionally, the gorgeous Sodalis Nature Park sits in the southeast corner of the town.

 Brownsburg was established in 1848 and is currently Hendricks County's second-largest town in the northeast corner of the county with roughly 26,000 residents.
 I-74 runs through Brownsburg, as does U.S. 136, and the town has the county's second-largest cluster of hotels.